amyw0ng/Juno-College-DA-Bootcamp---Project-1/README.md

 Overall, we were able to engineer some new features in our data to explore.
 While there is much more we could further investigate, we were able to confirm that our mobile game has been performing quite well in engaging new players based on our 30-day retention.
 We saw some patterns in player behaviour relative to win-streaks that did not appear to correlate with their 30-day retention.
 This gave us a little insight in guiding us towards other directions in terms of setting up new engagement strategies to further grow our player base.

+[^1]: Mobile app 30-day retention industry benchmark - https://www.geckoboard.com/best-practice/kpi-examples/retention-rate/
-[^1]: Stackoverflow reference code for win-streak logic - https://stackoverflow.com/questions/17839015/finding-the-longest-streak-of-wins
+[^2]: Stackoverflow reference code for win-streak logic - https://stackoverflow.com/questions/17839015/finding-the-longest-streak-of-wins